data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-183

-*Solution*.
-We take a look at the solution:
+*Solution.* We take a look at the solution:

 ::: .py-only
     pre(python-executable)